SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 3.md

 ---
-name: 'Answer 3 : Muriel Pénicaud'
+name: 'Answer 3 : The Lizard'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|371|Muriel Pénicaud
+title: quiz|643|The Lizard
 labels: ''
 assignees: ''